mgetf/mge-map-builder/docs/ARENA_GUIDELINES.md

 6. **Measure your bounding box** — Check the min/max coordinates of your brush geometry.
 Ideally the arena fits within ~5000x5000 units in X/Y. Larger arenas eat more coordinate space and limit how many can fit in one map.

-7. **Check custom asset references** — Grep for any non-stock material/model paths.
-Document them or replace with stock equivalents.
+7. **Check custom asset references** — Grep for any non-stock material or model path.
+Each one needs a file at that same path under `assets/`.

 8. **Load in-game** — Verify textures render correctly, no pink checkerboards, no missing models (ERROR signs), lighting looks reasonable.